 values of these variables can be read in the

 mysql client from the output of a

 SHOW STATUS statement, or by querying

-comparing the values of the status variables before and after the
+values of the status variables before and after the execution of an

-MySQL Cluster Manager provides an advanced command-line interface that simplifies many otherwise complex MySQL Cluster management tasks, such as starting, stopping, or restarting a MySQL Cluster with a large number of nodes.
-The MySQL Cluster Manager client also supports commands for getting and setting the values of most node configuration parameters as well as mysqld server options and variables relating to MySQL Cluster.
-See MySQL™ Cluster Manager 1.3.5 User Manual, for more information.
+MySQL Cluster Manager provides an advanced command-line interface that simplifies many otherwise complex NDB Cluster management tasks, such as starting, stopping, or restarting an NDB Cluster with a large number of nodes.
+The MySQL Cluster Manager client also supports commands for getting and setting the values of most node configuration parameters as well as mysqld server options and variables relating to NDB Cluster.
+See MySQL Cluster Manager 1.4.8 User Manual, for more information.